 What the Banks are Really Doing—It’s a wonderful life at the bank

 The biggest difference is that when a bank makes a loan, they don’t generally give the borrower cash.
 They write a check or make an account entry.
-Number money.
+Bank-account money.
 It works a little different than cash.

 Now…they could look at this on the basis that they have to hold onto at least $10,000 of that cash to cover the reserves for Alice’s deposit, and they’re free to lend out the rest.
 But they could also look at it another way.
 They have $100,000 cash in the vault, which is 10% of what? — a million dollars.
 And they only have $100,000 on deposit.
-Therefore they now have room for another $900,000 in deposits to still be within their reserve requirement.
+Therefore, they now have room for another $900,000 in deposits to still be within their reserve requirement.
 And they can create those deposits by making loans.
 This is how they look at it.

-So in the simplified example we were using, what they’d do is just plunk the $100,000 cash in the vault and start making loans till they reached $900,000.
+So in the simplified It’s a Wonderful Life money-creation example above, what they’d do is just plunk the $100,000 cash in the vault and start making loans till they reached $900,000.
 They don’t send the cash out the door and then wait for Joe and Lois to trundle back into the bank with briefcases full of cash.
-When they lend the $90,000 to Pete to pay to Joe for the boat, they just cut right to the chase and make a deposit entry in Joe’s account.
+When they lend the $90,000 to Pete to pay to Joe for a boat, they just cut right to the chase and make a deposit entry in Joe’s account.

 Why banks can go bankrupt